Skip to main content

 • What methodology will you be using, and how does the project relate to other work in your field?

 • Discuss the project and timing with your department chair and possibly with the dean for research and scholarship and/or your academic dean.
-Once you have submitted your application, your chair (or academic dean) will receive an automatic email with a link to view your application, your funding history, and a link to the Chairs Endorsement Form.
-Chairs Endorsement Forms are due by October 9, 2023.
+Once you have submitted your application, your chair (or academic dean) will receive a workday task to complete the Chairs Endorsement Form.
+Chairs Endorsement Forms are due by October 9, 2024.

 • External reference letters are accepted but not required.
 External letters will be most useful to reviewers if they address not only your professional expertise but also the specific project that you are proposing.
 The best external reference letters come from independent and well-qualified experts.
 These letters must be submitted as email attachments as indicated on the CRF application form.
 External letters of reference may be used for up to three years, as long as they are closely related to the proposed project.
 Please contact the Office of the Dean for Faculty Development and Research Initiatives if you would like to attach any letters that are already on file.

-*6. Describe the expected project outcomes and the benefits. (this includes benefits to the applicant, the profession, and the university).
+1. Describe the expected project outcomes and the benefits.* (This includes benefits to the applicant, the profession, and the university).

 • Does the project have a high likelihood of producing measurable results that fit well with the mission of your department and the mission of the university?
 Be specific about those connections.